MA Documentary Journalism

 - Documentary Practice (20 credit points) - This module introduces you to the key concepts and genres of documentary journalism.
 It will provide you with the knowledge and understanding to critically evaluate documentaries across a range of genres and emerging platforms and will explore some of the ethical issues of documentary making.
 The module also examines the business of documentary production, looking at pitching and commissioning as well as new forms of funding and distribution.
 Part of this may be through our own production company.

 - Visual Journalism (20 credit points) - This module addresses the changing role of visual storytelling through an exploration of documentary photography and new forms of visual multimedia.
-You will be exposed to a range of multidisciplinary material and developing communication technologies, computing and software which enable an extraordinary range of visual stories to diverse audiences globally.
+You will be exposed to a range of multidisciplinary material and develop communication technologies, computing and software which enable an extraordinary range of visual stories to diverse audiences globally.
 You will be encouraged to find your own creative voice through critical analysis, research and practice-based skills.

 - Media Law (20 credit points) - You will acquire a full understanding of the scope and effect of media law.
 You will be taught to recognise the danger areas in publication, evaluating risk and amending or eliminating content.
 You will gain an appreciation of the impact of reporting restrictions on the work of journalists as well as the legal considerations involved in investigative and covert filming.